k4nuck/smarthome/README.md

 # Smart Home Server
-Purpose of this server is automatically Turn On/Off Smart Devices in a House
+Purpose of this server is to automatically Turn On/Off Smart Devices in a House

 # Usage
    '''